GREAT AVIATION QUOTES

 The Notebooks of Leonardo Da Vinci: Arranged, Rendered into English and Introduced by Edward MacCurdy, 1938.

-I started the site in 1996 using Netscape Navigator 3.0 Gold and hand-coded HTML in MS notepad.
-This was back when AOL was king and before Google even existed!
+I started the site in 1996, using Netscape Navigator 3.0 Gold and hand-coded HTML in MS Notepad.
 Internet Archive has screenshots from 1997.
 It was featured in the LA Times (17 December 1996) and USA Today (17 April 1997) newspapers.
-Been a few changes over the years, got a grown-up URL, and now it’s made using a SQL database and Dreamweaver software.
+Now the quotes are organized in a SQL database, on a website built using Dreamweaver.

 The initial collection was published by McGraw-Hill, and became a bestseller back when books were sold in the Discovery Channel stores in malls.
 The back cover had this kind blurb from the wonderful pilot and educator Rod Machado, “… succinct, power-packed bits of wisdom which are easily digested by the reader.
 There’s much to be learned as well as enjoyed.”
-It was translated into Japanese and (as they say) by popular demand a second volume was also published.
+It was translated into Japanese and, by popular demand, a second volume was also published.

-It’s pretty neat that I’ve been able to share so many sky treasures, from the ‘special section on private bookshelves’:
+It’s pretty neat that I’ve been able to share so many sky treasures, many from a ‘special section on private bookshelves’:

 Thousands of volumes have been written about aviation, but we do not automatically have thousands of true and special friends in their authors.
 That rare writer who comes alive on a page does it by giving of himself, by writing of meanings, and not just of fact or of things that have happened to him.
 The writers of flight who have done this are usually found together in a special section on private bookshelves.